Actor Betty White dies at 99 | DW | 31.12.2021

 Legendary actor and entertainer Betty White, most famous for her role as Rose Nylund in "The Golden Girls," died just weeks before turning 100.

-Betty White, a star of the American television sitcom "The Golden Girls," died at the age of 99 on Friday.
+Betty White, a star of the American television sitcom "The Golden Girls" and "The Mary Tyler Moore Show," died at the age of 99 on Friday.

 The actress was born in 1922 and was set to celebrate her 100th birthday on January 17.